🌱 Beginner

 Every layer presents unique attack opportunities.
 Knowing where an attack occurs helps you understand how to execute and defend against it.

-L7 - Application Web Exploits SQL Injection, XSS, API Abuse
+L7 - Application Web/App Exploits SQL Injection, XSS, API Abuse, RCE T1190

 Quick Reference: Critical Ports

 These are the ports you will encounter on almost every engagement.
-Memorize them.
+Color-coded by risk: high, medium, secure, auth-critical.

 21 | FTP